 Danish organic food and know-how are in high demand around the globe.
-The organic growth adventure in Denmark is the story of a business culture of cooperation and a political willingness to take the lead.
-Denmark is a leading organic food nation.
-In 1987, Denmark introduced the world's first regulations for organic production, just as we were the first in the world to introduce national organic standards and an organic label.
-By doing so, Denmark provided the conditions that have turned an organic mindset into a thriving business area, which is both trusted and well-known for its high standards of food safety, traceability, quality and sustainability.
+The organic growth adventure in Denmark tells a story of a business culture of cooperation and a political willingness to take the lead.
+Denmark is a country with high ambitions for organic production and the Danish government will further raise the ambitions for the development of organic production.
+In this connection, the government has focused on doubling the organic agricultural area, the export of organic products and Danes' consumption of organic food in 2030.
+High ambitions and a long tradition of organic production have resulted in Denmark being the country in the world where organic food has the largest market share.
+Denmark was the first country in the world to get its own organic law.
+It happened in 1987 and in 1990 Denmark got its national organic label the "Ø-label".
+By doing so, Denmark provided the conditions that have turned an organic mind-set into a thriving business area, which is both trusted and well-known for its high standards of food safety, traceability, quality and sustainability.
 Three decades after the organic movement took off, Danish organic food and know-how are in high demand around the globe.
-One of the reasons for Denmark's organic success is that it has always been a common political priority across the political spectrum.
-Another reason is a long and trustbased cooperation between agricultural organisations, retailers, the food industry, research institutions and the public sector.
+One of the reasons for the Danish organic success is that it has always been a common political priority.
+Another reason is a long and trust-based cooperation be-tween agricultural organizations, retailers, the food industry, research institutions and the public sector.
+This cooperation has turned the Danish organic sector into a growth adventure that only seems to continue growing both in Denmark and in the export markets.
+In 2018 more than 12 percent of total food retail sales were organic.
+This is one of the highest retail shares in the world, and today the national organic "Ø-label" is recognised by nearly all of Danish consumers.
+Danish organic food and knowhow are in high demand around the globe There is also a growing demand for organic food when the Danes eat out.
+In re-sponse, Danish authorities in 2009 introduced an organic labelling scheme for pro-fessional kitchens in the public and private sector, which shows the percentage of organic products used in the kitchens.
+The Organic Cuisine label comes in Gold (90-100% organic), in Silver (60-90% organic) and in Bronze (30-60% organic) Today more than 3.000 professional kitchens in Denmark such as restaurants, hotels and canteens have the official Danish Organic Cuisine This white paper explores and provides insight into the mindset, the conditions and the value chain behind the success of organic farming and production in Denmark - the strengths that have made our nation an organic frontrunner.
+I hope you will find the white paper informative and inspiring.

-In 2017 more than 13% of total food retail sales in Denmark were organic.
-This is a world record This cooperation has turned the Danish organic sector into a growth adventure that only seems to continue growing both in Denmark and in export markets.
-In 2017 more than 13% of total food retail sales were organic.
-This is a world record, and today the national organic 'O-label' is recognised by nearly all Danish consumers.
-There is also a growing demand for organic food when Danes eat out.
-In response, Danish authorities introduced an organic labelling scheme for professional kitchens in the public and private sector in 2009.
-And today more than 2,700 professional kitchens in Denmark, including restaurants, hotels and canteens, have the official Danish Organic Cuisine Label, which shows that they have an organic share between 30% and 100%.
-This white paper provides insight into the mindset, the conditions and the value chain behind the success of organic farming and production in Denmark - the strengths that have made our nation an organic front-rupper
+Mogens Jensen Minister for Food, Fisheries and Equal Opportunities